nix-community/nixos-avf-image-app/app/src/main/assets/instructions_replace.md

 - If you didn't install the debian Terminal image, please click Install once Terminal opens to install the Debian Image
 - You will need to run this command in Terminal:
   - `bash /mnt/shared/image/replace.sh`
-  - After that the Terminal will close
+  - After that the Terminal will close.
-- Re-open Terminal and run the same command again
+- Re-open Terminal
-  - You can press arrow-up instead of typing the command again
+  - The script should run automatically this time.
-  - This time it will take longer.
-After it finishes you should have NixOS installed (green prompt).
+  - It will take longer.
+After it finishes, Terminal should close.
+  - Open Terminal again.
+You should have NixOS installed now (green prompt).